tedchengf/EEG_RSA/README.md

   - Customized functions for plotting correlation matrix
   - Customized functions for plotting dendrograms
 #### PPData_alt.py
 - **Description** A class for simple preprocessing of EEG and variable data.
-Suitable for importing several dataset in our lab.
+Suitable for importing several datasets in our lab.
 - **Status**: Finished.
 - **Functionality** (refer to individual functions for details)
   - Import data from txt/csv files